tangle-network/relayer/config/README.md

 #### Pallets

 The pallets are the different pallets that are used by the relayer.
-Each will define its own configration which will eventually be used by the relayer to start a different service for each pallet.
+Each will define its own configuration which will eventually be used by the relayer to start a different service for each pallet.

 There are currently 5 different pallets that are supported by the relayer: